Skip links

 How Hiring The Correct SEO Agency Can Boost ROI For In-House Marketers

-Author: Bill Ross | Reading Time: 7 minutes | Published: April 22, 2026 | Updated: April 22, 2026
+Author: Bill Ross | Published: April 22, 2026 | Updated: May 21, 2026

 Key takeaways from this article:

-01 Close Rate Comparison Emulent
+Chart1 Close Rate By Channel Emulent

 “Most in-house marketers we talk to are not short on ideas.
 They are short on the hours to execute the ideas they already have.
 The agency’s job is to unblock the strategy already sitting in their backlog, which is where most ROI actually comes from.” – Emulent Strategy Team